AstraVerse

 Our Approach: A UX Framework for Cultural Design

-We adopted a design thinking framework, combining deep user research (with cultural stakeholders, players, and designers) with systematic analysis and participatory methods.
-Our aim was not just to create characters, but to develop and validate a *system* or *framework* that empowers designers to generate culturally inspired characters respectfully.
+We adopted a design thinking framework, combining deep user research with systematic analysis and participatory methods.
+Our aim was to develop and validate a *system* that empowers designers to generate culturally inspired characters respectfully.
+This involved a two-step generative process to establish the design space and a three-step evaluative process to validate its efficacy.

 Audio Clip: Priest discussing concerns about game narratives (Shared with Permission)